joaduo/xpathwebdriver/README.md

 # and you can kill it.
 If you are running as root, make sure you are not killing someone else's process too
 pkill Xvnc
 ```

+On other OS google on how to do it (on windows you can use the Task Manager)